Pikashru/Pikashru/README.md

 <!---
 Pikashru/Pikashru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
-Wow so cool but when did i ask
 --->